Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 ### Taking a look at the data

-Let's ensure we have interpretable data by plotting the evolution of the Bitcoin Price.
+Let's ensure we have good quality data by plotting the evolution of the Bitcoin Price.

 ```python
 # Plot the log returns